Girls, guns and yoga: John McAfee's odd life in 'pirate haven'

 McAfee's home is in a stretch of Ambergris where the wealthiest foreigners hole up.
 Raw lots of land 100 feet by 200 feet (30 meters to 61 meters) can cost up to $500,000 here.
 Even modest-looking houses reflect multimillion-dollar investments.

-On Friday, an outside light was still on at his beachfront complex, and a dog roamed freely around the grounds.

-Like McAfee, many of his north shore neighbors tend to favor being left alone, rarely coming to town and loath to mix with tourists.
+Like McAfee, many of his north shore neighbours tend to favour being left alone, rarely coming to town and loath to mix with tourists.

 "That's why they come to San Pedro," said Daniel Guerrero, the tour guide and real estate broker now serving as the town's mayor.
 "They like the quietness.
 They like the isolation."